Belgium Travel Guide: Tips, Attractions and the Best Cities to Visit

 Yes it may sound boring to name the capital as one of the best cities in Belgium, but if you want lots of things to do, great places to eat and to properly immerse yourself in the country's culture, Brussels is the place to be.

-The de-facto capital of the EU, Brussels, has also been the country’s capital since 1830 after it gained independence from the Kingdom of the Netherlands.
+The de-facto capital of the European Union, Brussels, has also been the country’s capital since 1830 after it gained independence from the Kingdom of the Netherlands.
 The thriving city is extremely fast-paced and is becoming one of Europe’s most popular cities to visit alongside its sister-cities Berlin and Prague.

 The city is the birthplace of Belgian chocolate; it provides very good value for money and is truly unique!
 Why wouldn’t you want to go there?
 If possible try and stay close to the city centre (I would recommend Avenue Louise) to be within walking distance of the city’s most famous landmarks.